Contracts and Spending

 The Commissioner is required to publish information regarding contracts over £10,000 and each invitation to tender which either the Commissioner or the Chief Constable is a party of.

 Information relating to invitation to tenders can be viewed here.
 This information will be reviewed and published on a six monthly basis.
 Further information on new tender opportunities for contracting authorities can be accessed via the EU Bluelight Supply eTendering system

-Copies of contracts with a total value exceeding £10,000 or tenders are available to request, although they may be subject to the redaction of operationally or commercially sensitive information.
+Copies of invitations to tender or contracts with a total value exceeding £10,000 are available to request, although they may be subject to the redaction of operationally or commercially sensitive information.
 Requests for such information will be considered on an individual basis and anyone wishing further information should contact the Procurement Department, Cumbria Constabulary by dialling 101 or writing to them at Procurement Department, Police Headquarters, Carleton Hall, Penrith, CA10 2AU.

 Grants and Projects